eD0o/next-js/README.md

 </details>

-### 2.6.2 - SSR (Server Side Rendering)
+### 2.6.3 - SSR (Server Side Rendering)

-The server-side rendering process `occurs for both static and dynamic pages`.
+The server-side rendering process occurs for both static and dynamic pages.
+During server-side rendering, the `content is generated on the server and included in the html files`, as evident in the browser or folder source code.

-However, the `dynamics are rendered on all accesses`.
+> The `dynamics can be rendered on all accesses`.

+### 2.6.4 - CSR (Client Side Rendering)

+CSR `occurs when part of the page is rendered on the client`.
+This is the way SPA's (Single Page App) work.
+This can ensure up-to-date data and fast initial loading.

+> However, it `can affect performance, SEO, accessibility and UX`.

 ---